Updated:

 Firstly, food falsification is a critical part of the given issue.
 For example, unripe strawberries or cherries are painted with carmine so that they can be sold at a higher price (Zuo, Schwartz, & Wu, 2017).
 The most common falsified food is low-quality frying oil, which is produced from the contents of sewers or restaurant scraps; with its help in China, probably every tenth dish is cooked.

 Secondly, nutritional supplements.
-Antibiotics, dyes and hormones are widely added to animal feed and human food.
+Antibiotics, dyes, and hormones are widely added to animal feed and human food.
 For example, a large amount of Clenbuterol is added to pig food, which can reduce the amount of fat in the body.
 In the 1980s, it was banned in the West due to the harmful effects on humans (Si et al., 2018).
 In China, the first case of poisoning with maple-saturated pork-rich pork occurred in Guangzhou in 1998 (Kan & Yuen, 2018).
 Despite a government ban, infections have been reported even in 2009 and 2011 (Si et al., 2018).
 Thirdly, he problem is that many pesticides used as preservatives.
 They are used, for example, in Sichuan for pickling vegetables and in Zhejiang in the production of ham (Zuo et al., 2017).
 Fourth, counterfeit food and medicine are another crucial component of the issue.

-An example is pseudo-milk powder made from starch in Anhui province.
+An example is a pseudo-milk powder made from starch in Anhui province.
 In 1985, a drug counterfeit was discovered, in which more than a thousand people from enterprises and local government departments in Fujian participated (Leggett, 2017).
 However, China’s global implication is immense due to the export-based economy, which seeks its most of the consumers outside of China.
 Strict export regulations are imposed because collaborating nations take part in setting the given regulatory acts.

 The first level is problems of ordinary food hygiene.
 This type of problem continues to exist, but it has largely moved from home kitchens and public canteens to food processing plants and snack bars.
 Many family-owned enterprises operate in poor sanitary conditions and using primitive equipment.
 Thus, in 2003, 70% of new food enterprises in Guangzhou had to be closed due to non-compliance with quality standards (Kan & Yuen, 2018).
 Packaging and labeling are also poorly regulated; corruption is rampant.
-According to Chinese doctors and officials, the risks associated with food hygiene can be controlled and reduced through educational campaigns, product quality control, regulation and integration of the food market.
+According to Chinese doctors and officials, the risks associated with food hygiene can be controlled and reduced through educational campaigns, product quality control, regulation, and integration of the food market.
 The second level is unsafe food.
 Its reason is the widespread use of mineral fertilizers, dyes, etc. In the first place is the problem of pesticides.

 The third level is poisonous food, which manifests itself in being hazardous for consumption.
 This is a new phenomenon among food security concerns in China.
 In pursuit of profit, manufacturers deliberately add toxic chemicals to human food or animal feed, and traders promote the sale of such goods.
 At the same time, recognizing the illegality of their actions, merchants give these goods out for healthy products.
-Not only entrepreneurs, managers and officials in quality control departments, but also government employees are involved in such production and marketing.
-In 2008, a scandal broke out with a baby formula produced by the Sanlu group; To artificially increase the amount of protein in milk, melamine was added to it – a chemical used in the manufacture of plastic and tanning of the skin (Si et al., 2018).
-There were six deaths and 51,900 hospitalizations of children with serious kidney problems (Si et al., 2018).
-Therefore, there are many influencing factors that contribute to the given problem.
+Not only entrepreneurs, managers, and officials in quality control departments, but also government employees are involved in such production and marketing.

 References